 InVision vs. Adobe XD

 Choosing between InVision and Adobe XD comes down to two things: animation features and Windows support.
 InVision Studio has timeline animation features, however Adobe XD has a Windows version — other than that they’re both fierce competitors being two of the most-funded UI design tools on the market today, both offering a design fund to help boost the ongoing development of their respective tools.

 Adobe XD CC (macOS, Windows)

-Comparing Adobe XD vs. Sketch, not only does Adobe XD offer more features right out of the box, it’s arguably the best UI design tool for Windows users, and even macOS users who delight in being familiar with Creative Cloud and the Adobe ecosystem.
+Comparing Adobe XD vs. Sketch, not only does Adobe XD offer more native functionality, it could the best UI design tool for Windows users so far, and even for mac users that delight in being familiar with Creative Cloud and the Adobe ecosystem.

 Figma (Web, macOS, Linux, Windows)

 Figma is so far the first and only UI design tool to ship with multiplayer design functionality, which essentially enables designers to collaborate in realtime.

 Figma is another excellent Sketch alternative for Windows, although there are now mac and even Linux versions available, making it super for OS-flexible design teams.